Get an Italian Long-Stay Visa in 3 Steps

-The simplified rundown I’m about to give you is from an American POV.
-The visa types are equivalent in most non-EU countries since the Italian government issues them, but you’ll need to do your own research if you don’t reside in the USA (or territory thereof).
+So, the simplified rundown I’m about to give you is from an American POV.
+The visa types are equivalent in most non-EU countries since it’s the Italian government that issues them, but if you don’t reside in the USA (or territory thereof), you’ll need to do your own research on the requirements for your home country.
 Spiacente.

-Moving to Italy starts by registering on the website of the Italian consulate with jurisdiction over your legal USA residence.
-(Where you get your mail, and YES, legal proof is required.)
+As a prequel to applying, you register on the website of the Italian consulate with jurisdiction over your legal USA residence.
+(Where you get your mail, and YES, proof is required.)
 FYI, the embassy conducts the diplomatic business of the ambassador, who represents the Italian government in America to cultivate alliances and maintain trade relationships.
 It’s too busy doing high-level political things to mess with visas.
 Those are handled by the consulates, which operate as the embassy’s administrative branches.
 Meaning they’re the ones who get shit done, including processing, approving, and issuing visa applications.
 That makes them your new best friends, so be nice/respectful/patient.

 The consulates are located in Boston, Chicago, Detroit, Houston, Los Angeles, Miami, New York, Philadelphia, Washington DC, and San Francisco.
-(SF oversees Hawaii, Alaska, Guam, Samoa, and Midway/Mariana Islands along with NorCal, Washington, Oregon, Idaho, and Montana.)
+SF also oversees Hawaii, Alaska, Guam, Samoa, and Midway/Mariana Islands, along with NorCal, Washington, Oregon, Idaho, and Montana.

 Next, you pick a visa type based on your circumstances, goals, income, and family situation.
 The three most common are: